How the Allies defeated Imperial Japan in WWII

 This was known as the Battle of the Philippine Sea, and it resulted in a crushing defeat for the Japanese.

-The most famous event of this campaign was the event known as the 'Great Mariana Turkey Shoot'.
+The most famous event of this campaign was the event known as the 'Great Marianas Turkey Shoot', in which the United States destroyed over 400 Japanese planes.

-Capture of the Philippines
+Recapture of the Philippines from the Japanese

-In 1944, General Douglas MacArthur returned to the Philippines to fulfill his famous promise to the Filipino people that he would return after his forced departure in 1942.
+Next, in 1944, General Douglas MacArthur returned to the Philippines to fulfill his famous promise to the Filipino people that he would return after his forced departure in 1942.

 MacArthur, who had been serving as the Supreme Commander of the Allied Forces in the Pacific, led a massive amphibious invasion of the Philippines, with the goal of liberating the country from Japanese occupation.